-Mice homozygous for the diabetes spontaneous mutation (Leprdb) become obese at approximately three to four weeks of age.
-Elevations of plasma insulin begin at 10 to 14 days and elevations of blood sugar at four to eight weeks.
-Homozygous mutant mice are polyphagic, polydipsic, and polyuric.
-The severity of disease on this genetic background leads to an uncontrolled rise in blood sugar, severe depletion of the insulin-producing beta-cells of the pancreatic islets, and death by 10 months of age.
+This strain is used to model phases I to III of diabetes type II and obesity.
+Mice homozygous for the diabetes spontaneous mutation (Leprdb) manifest morbid obesity, chronic hyperglycemia, pancreatic beta cell atrophy and become hypoinsulinemic.
+Obesity starts at 3 to 4 weeks of age.
+Elevated plasma insulin begins at 10 to 14 days and elevated blood sugar at 4 to 8 weeks.
+Homozygous mice are polyphagic, polydipsic, and polyuric.
+The severity of disease on BKS background leads to uncontrolled rise in blood sugar, severe depletion of insulin-producing beta-cells of the pancreatic islets, peripheral neuropathy, myocardial disease and death by 10 months of age.
 Exogenous insulin fails to control blood glucose levels and gluconeogenic enzyme activity increases.
-Peripheral neuropathy and myocardial disease are seen in C57BLKS-Leprdb homozygotes.
 Wound healing is delayed, and metabolic efficiency is increased.Read More +

 This strain is maintained with Dock7m and Leprdb in repulsion.
 Although these genes are tightly linked, there is a small possibility of recombination.
 The heterozygotes we distribute are presumed to be non-recombinant, but are untested.